Wells Family - Person Sheet

 He received a Certificate from the Citzens Defense Corps in Sept 1942, for protection of Industrial Plants.

 By 1950 they had moved to the home at 1468 Lupton Ave, and are listed as Francis E. (51, KS), Anna L. (49, KS) and son William C. Ruttan (26, KS) who had returned home after serving in the Marines during WWII.
-By then their daughter was married and living in Cambrian Park with her family.
+By then their daughter was remarried and living in Cambrian Park with her family.
 The census shows that he earned $4,200 the prior year.

 Dole bought the cannery and he continued working there as foreman of the box yard until he retired in 1963.
 In the late 60's he sold his home in Willow Glen and got a mobile home on Hamilton Ave, near Hwy 17 in Campbell.
 He lived there the rest of his life.
 For several years he took train vacations around the country.
 Loved gardening, poker, and Louis Lamour westerns.
 Said he thought Ruttan was French, Conrow was Dutch, and Cooper was Scotch Irish.